 - If the request is for multiple copies per person, include $18 for each copy requested.

-Step 4: Review the FBI Identification Record Request Checklist
+Step 4: Review the Identity History Summary Request Checklist

-to ensure that you have included everything needed to process your request.
+To ensure you have included everything needed to process your request.

 Step 5: Mail the required items

 the items listed above signed applicant information form, fingerprint card, and payment of $18 U.S. dollars for each person or copy requested—to the following address: